jehasius/DRLND-Project-Continuous-Control/README.md

 #### Option 1: Solve the First Version

 The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+A report for the solved option 1 can be found here - [report of the solution with one agent using DDPG](/Report.md) The solution of the Reacher Environment with one agent using the DDPG - Deep Deterministic Policy Gradient algorithm can be found in the [jupyter notebook](/Continuous_Control.ipynb)

 #### Option 2: Solve the Second Version